re-data/re-data/.github/ISSUE_TEMPLATE/add-new-db-integration.md

 * What are most common issues for data quality your would like to resolve in this DB
 * Any specific features you want to monitor in this DB

-**Describe the current solution for monitoring this DB**

-* If are you monitoring this DB currently, if you can let us know how it looks like